 Pre-game at home and bring the ballpark to your backyard – and kitchen.
 Check out their Stay Creative page for story times, recipes, coloring books and more!
 Learn how to make a concession stand staple, the Dilly Dog.
 This treat is made up of a Best Maid dill pickle cored and stuffed with a jumbo hot dog that is battered and deep fried.
 Calories don’t count during baseball season, right?

 Check out this A-Z guide for everything and all things Globe Life Field.
 You can find everything from accessibility services to tailgating to box office hours.
 You can always call their main number for general questions: (817) 533-1972.
 Be sure to take a look at their contact page if you have specific questions.

 9. Health and Wellness protocols.

 Globe Life Field and all of Arlington are putting visitors’ health and wellness first.
-Increased sanitation and mask requirements are just a few of the cleanliness precautions.
-Go to their website for details on the health and wellness protocols at Globe Life Field.
+Increased sanitation and mask requirements are just a few of the cleanliness precautions at the ballpark.
+Go to the FAQ section on their website for details on the health and wellness protocols at Globe Life Field.

 - Wear a mask

 - Wait, allow 6 feet between your family and others